 - Draft the appropriate documents, including a durable power of attorney that will allow a spouse or another trusted adult to make financial decisions if a parent becomes disabled and a Will which names a legal guardian for minor children.

 - Help parents determine how to handle their children’s inheritance, including naming a conservator who will have control over the assets of a minor child, or establishing a trust that will hold a young child’s inheritance until the child reaches an age at which they are able to manage those funds on their own.
 Special Needs Trusts or other types of Trusts are especially important for families with children with special needs, substance abuse problems, or other issues that make management of funds for the child’s benefit crucial to their future well-being.

-- Create a document naming an Emergency Guardian who can take custody of your children and make decisions on their behalf in the absence of the parents and before formal legal guardians are appointed.
+- Create a document naming an Emergency Guardian who can take custody of your children and make decisions on their behalf in the absence of the parents and before formal legal guardians are appointed by the Court.

-Once a plan is in place, parents have peace of mind, and the plan can be changed over time as the family grows and circumstances change.
+Putting a plan Once a plan is in place for a young family will provide peace of mind, and a feeling that an important task has been finally crossed off the To Do List!
+The plan can be changed over time as the family grows and circumstances change.
 For more information, read Attorney Maria Baler’s article on Planning for Families with Young Children.

 To schedule an appointment contact Samuel, Sayward & Baler LLC by phone at 781/461-1020 or by email using our Contact form.